ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ![Hide content icon](img/hide_content_icon.png)

-When you click **Hide**, you can choose to **Hide later** and select and date and time when the content item will be hidden:
+When you click **Hide**, you can choose to **Hide later** and select and date and time when the content item is hidden:

 ![Schedule hiding panel](img/schedule_hiding.png)

 A hidden content item is not shown in the frontend when using the default templates.
-It is also grayed out in the content tree.
+It's also grayed out in the content tree.

 This is different from [hiding Locations](manage_locations_urls.md#hide-locations), because it affects the content item in all of its Locations.